-However, the experience is not very smooth and largely depend on the power of your router.
-I could see the screen performing frame by frame refresh every 10 to 15 minutes.
+However, the experience is not very smooth and largely depends on the power of your router.
+I could see the screen performing frame-by-frame refresh every 10 to 15 minutes.

 While you can use the controller, it wasn’t smooth.
-It only should be used when you do not want to use your computer, and with apps which can be operated with basic controls.
+It only should be used when you do not want to use your computer, and with apps that can be operated with basic controls.
 Using a gamepad will be different.
-It makes sure you have a keyboard like functionality which will make searching for content or typing easier.
+It makes sure you have a keyboard-like functionality which will make searching for content or typing easier.
 If you have a Bluetooth keyboard connected with Xbox One, I will highly recommend you to use it.

-This app also lets you cast from Android smartphone.
+This app also lets you cast from an Android smartphone.
 You can duplicate almost everything just like Windows 10.
-Surprisingly, I didn’t see much lag here which makes me think if its the router or the app that needs optimization.
+Surprisingly, I didn’t see much lag here which makes me think if it’s the router or the app that needs optimization.